NikSchaefer/MadHacks-2025/README.md

 Core:

--   Optimize the efficiency of the AI processing
 -   Make a beautiful UI
--   Add previous context to the AI prompt
+-   Make a name/logo
--   Maybe: We consider streaming the audio
+-   Prep for the demo

-Nice to have:
+    -   4 couple min clips of a shitty lecture

--   Uploading lectures
+-   New ideas
+    -   Chat with your lecture